digitalutsc/ableplayer/additional-documentations.md

 Available Configurations Include:

+- `Display Transcript Container by Default`: Display the transcript container by default (i.e. open upon landing on site)
 - `Draggable Transcript Container`: Enable a draggable transcript container (i.e. the built-in one)
 - `Show playback controls`: Double playback buttons
 - `Autoplay`: Automatically start playing the media when landing on that page